GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/Assembly_and_RE.md

     xor ebx, ebx        ; Exit code 0 int 0x80            ; Invoke the system call
 ```

 # Register variations

-The EAX, EBX, ECX, EDX, ESI, EDI, EBP, and ESP registers are 32 bits
+The EAX, EBX, ECX, EDX, ESI, EDI, EBP, and ESP registers are 32 bits in width.
-in width.

 The E stands for extended, because these were originally 16-bit registers called AX, BX, CX, DX, SI, DI, BP, and SP.

 These original 16-bit versions of the registers can still be used for accessing the first 16 bits of each corresponding 32-bit register.

 Furthermore, the individual bytes of the AX, BX, CX, and DX registers can be accessed as 8-bit registers called AL, AH, BL, BH, CL, CH, DL, and DH, where L stands for low byte and H for high byte.

+A lower, A higher
+B lower, B higher... etc. The registers, at the start, were just , then, register A, B, C ....

 Naturally, assembly instructions using the smaller registers only need to specify operands up to the register’s bit width.
 The three variations of a mov instruction are shown below.